 Roth IRA Income Limits

 Traditional IRAs have income limits that limit the tax deductibility of your contributions.
 If either you or your spouse is covered by an employer-sponsored retirement plan, and your income exceeds a certain threshold, contributions to a traditional IRA will not be tax-deductible.
 However, you’ll still be allowed to make a contribution.
 This is referred to as a non-deductible IRA contribution.

 Roth IRAs also have income limits.
 However, if you exceed those limits, you will not be permitted to make a Roth IRA contribution at all.

-For 2017, the Roth IRA income limits look like this:
+For your 2024 tax return, the Roth IRA income limits look like this:

 - Married filing jointly, or qualifying widow(er) – allowed up to an income of $230,000, partially allowed between $230,000 and $240,000, after which no contribution is allowed.